Zephyr Power Transmission Project—

 - Balance other sources of wind power.
 When the wind isn’t blowing in the southwest, it is blowing in Wyoming.
 When you connect the two, you get a balanced system that works better.

 - Create renewable energy with a minimal footprint.
-The project’s wind farm has established the Sweetwater Conservancy in central Wyoming, some 700,000 acres of natural land that is now protected from future development.
+The project’s wind farm sponsors have established the Pathfinder Ranches in central Wyoming, some 700,000 acres of natural land that is now protected from future development.

 - Deliver economic impact.
 Landowner payments, tax payments, and construction jobs all will contribute to the local economy.